-See also Deleting free attributes in Template Editor (91)

-Adding free attributes in Template Editor (91)
+See also Deleting free attributes in Template Editor (93) Adding free attributes in Template Editor (93) Resizing value field fonts automatically in Template Editor (64)

 9.3 Global attributes and Template Editor

 A global attribute is a property of an object in the product database.
 Global attributes can be applied to rows, value fields and graphical fields.
 Database objects can be things like weld assembly types in Tekla Structures or the name of the engineer responsible for a project managed with Trimble products.
 It can also refer to graphical data such as a symbol or a picture in the product.